kurisutofaa/h5p-scripts/README.md

 10. Line 26 'path', the place where I will store the name of the png file, eg placeholder1.png -> fleece.png, there is a parameter called alt and I need to change that too.
 Maybe I could set it to the same name as the png?

 I hope that makes some sense?
 I am open to any feedback whatsoever.
 Thank you.

+Other Notes
+When zipping it is important to navigate inside the parent folder so that all the folders themselves are visible.
+Select all -> right click compress to zip them -> change extension to .h5p